Key takeaways

 Insurance Restoration Process

-How Palm Build coordinates claim documentation and insurer communication.
+How Palm Build coordinates claim documentation, adjuster communication, and Xactimate-compatible estimating.

-Use this to benchmark scope and pricing when mold is part of your project.
+Use this to benchmark scope and pricing when mold is part of your restoration project.

 Florida Mold Problems Guide